Kwaza-ICT/kwaza-ict.github.io/docs/ai/ml/index.md

 Support Vector Machines (SVMs) are a type of supervised learning algorithm that is used for classification and regression tasks.
 SVMs work by finding the optimal hyperplane that separates the data points into different classes.

+### Wavenet

+WaveNet is a type of deep learning model that uses dilated convolutions to generate high-quality audio waveforms.
+WaveNet models have been used for various audio processing tasks, such as speech synthesis, music generation, and noise reduction.

+### Gan

+Generative Adversarial Networks (GANs) are a type of deep learning model that consists of two neural networks: a generator and a discriminator.
+GANs are used to generate realistic data samples, such as images, audio, and text.

+### XGBoost

+Extreme Gradient Boosting (XGBoost) is a type of ensemble learning algorithm that is used for classification and regression tasks.
+XGBoost works by combining multiple weak learners to create a strong learner that can make accurate predictions.